repeaterjs/repeater/docs/05_error_handling.md

 })();
 ```

-Repeaters unwrap promises passed to `push`.
-If a promise passed to `push` rejects, the repeater finishes and any further values are dropped, regardless of when those values settled.
-If the rejection settles *before* the repeater stops, the next and final result will reject with the pushed rejection.
-However, if it settles *after* the repeater has stopped, the push rejection is dropped.
+Repeaters unwrap promises passed to `push` before sending them along to consumers.
+If a promise passed to `push` rejects, the repeater finishes and any further values which were pushed before the the promise rejected are dropped, regardless of when those values settled.
+If the rejection settles *before* the repeater stops, the next call to `next` will reject with the pushed rejection.
+However, if it settles *after* the repeater has stopped, the rejection is dropped.
 This behavior is useful when creating [inverted repeaters](/docs/inverted-repeaters).

 ### 3. The executor throws an error

-The repeater constructor catches both synchronous and asynchronous errors thrown by the executor.
+Repeaters catch both synchronous and asynchronous errors thrown by the executor.

 ```js
 const repeater = new Repeater((push, stop) => {